-- An uncompressed inventory (.ndi) file is leftin the operational folder (either the home directory of the executing account, or /var/tmp). - Log files are saved on the target inventory device when inventory collection is (as usual) run as root, in /var/tmp/flexera/log; or if inventory collection is run as another user, in /var/tmp/ flexera.userName.
-One called ndtrack.log is created by the shell script wrapper, and tracker.log is the logging output from the ndtrack component itself. - 5.
-In parallel with the above process for general hardware and software inventory, the FlexNet Beacon engine also conducts specialized inventory gathering on discovered devices matching the specifications in the action for the rule being executed. - These are the devices for which inventory gathering has been specified for VMware, Microsoft Hyper-V, Citrix XenDesktop, Oracle Database environments or Oracle VM infrastructure.
+- An uncompressed inventory (.ndi) file is leftwhen inventory collection is (as usual) run as root, in /var/tmp/ flexera/tracker; or if inventory collection is run as another user, in /var/tmp/ flexera.userName/tracker - Log files are saved on the target inventory device when inventory collection is (as usual) run as root, in /var/tmp/flexera/log; or if inventory collection is run as another user, in /var/tmp/flexera.userName/log.
+One called ndtrack.log is created by the shell script wrapper, and tracker.log is the logging output from the ndtrack component itself.

+- 5. In parallel with the above process for general hardware and software inventory, the FlexNet Beacon engine also conducts specialized inventory gathering on discovered devices matching the specifications in the action for the rule being executed. - These are the devices for which inventory gathering has been specified for VMware, Microsoft Hyper-V, Citrix XenDesktop, Oracle Database environments or Oracle VM infrastructure.
 Each type of inventory gathering creates its own .ndi inventory file.
 These are added to the uploaded general inventory files in %CommonAppData%\Flexera Software\Incoming\Inventories. - 6.
 FlexNet Beacon (the code entity on the inventory beacon) uploads the inventory data to its parent on a schedule set by the Microsoft Scheduled Task Upload FlexNet logs and inventories (by default, repeating every minute throughout the day). - The checking cycle when the folder is empty is very quick and does not perceptibly load the inventory beacon, even though it is frequently repeated.
 The parent of an inventory beacon may be the central application server, or another inventory beacon if these have been arranged in a hierarchy.
 In the latter case, each inventory beacon in turn repeats the upload process until the data reaches the application server. - 7.
 On the application server (or, in a scaled-up system with separate servers, the inventory server), the web service ManageSoftRL receives the uploaded inventory file(s). - These are processed immediately, being loaded into the internal inventory database.
-If the service gets overloaded, it will temporarily spool incoming files to its local %CommonAppData%\Flexera Software\Incoming\Inventories directory.
+If the service gets overloaded, it will temporarily spool incoming files to its local %CommonAppData%\Flexera Software\ Incoming\Inventories directory.
 From here, file import is resumed under the control of the Microsoft scheduled task Import inventories, which is triggered every 10 minutes. - 8.
 On the next inventory import and license consumption calculation, the inventory data is collected from the inventory database, socialized as necessary, and imported into the compliance database.
 Here it is used in license calculations, and made available in management views and reports.

-• Normally, the batch scheduler triggers an import daily (by default, at 2am local time on your application server), with the license consumption calculation triggered thereafter.
-This default time is configurable

-- by editing the Microsoft scheduled task Inventory import and license reconcile on your application server (or, in larger implementations, batch server). - An operator in the Administrator role can choose to import the waiting inventory and trigger license consumption calculation, or reconciliation, as soon as possible (navigate to License Compliance > Reconcile). - For testing, a knowledgeable system administrator could use a command line on your application server (or, in a scaled-up system, your batch server) like:
+- Normally, the batch scheduler triggers an import daily (by default, at 2am local time on your application server), with the license consumption calculation triggered thereafter.
+This default time is configurable by editing the Microsoft scheduled task Inventory import and license reconcile on your application server (or, in larger implementations, batch server). - An operator in the Administrator role can choose to import the waiting inventory and trigger license consumption calculation, or reconciliation, as soon as possible (navigate to License Compliance > Reconcile). - For testing, a knowledgeable system administrator could use a command line on your application server (or, in a scaled-up system, your batch server) like:

-BatchProcessTask.exe run InventoryImport
+${\tt BatchProcessTask.exe\ run\ InventoryImport}$

-(for details, see the Server Scheduling chapter in the FlexNet Manager Suite System Reference PDF).
+(for details, see the Server Scheduling chapter in the FlexNet Manager Suite 2019 R1 System Reference PDF).